Enhancement of efficiency in the Dicke model quantum heat engine: Quantum Thermodynamics and Quantum Heat Engines

-For the Stirling QHE we have two kind of processes:\\ \textit{Isothermal transformation}: In this process the temperature $\beta^{-1}$ of the system is kept constant by exchanging heat with a reservoir, and it realizes work over the environment.
+{\bf \em Isothermal transformation}: In this process the temperature $\beta^{-1}$ of the system is kept constant by exchanging heat with a reservoir, and it realizes work over the environment.
 In this transformation the parameter $\lambda$ changes from some initial value $\lambda_i$ to a final one $\lambda_f$.
 Hence, from Eq. (\ref{QW}) we have that in an isothermal process, the heat and work respectively read

-\textit{$\lambda$-fixed transformation}: In this process the external parameter $\lambda$, that defines the Hamiltonian, is kept constant while the temperature of the system $\beta^{-1}$ changes.
+{\bf \em $\lambda$-fixed transformation}: In this process the external parameter $\lambda$, that defines the Hamiltonian, is kept constant while the temperature of the system $\beta^{-1}$ changes.
 Through the process, the system does not realizes any work, but it could exchange heat with the reservoir.
 Since in this case $\lambda$ remains constant and the temperature changes from some initial value $\beta^{-1}_i$ to a final one $\beta^{-1}_f$, we have from Eqs. (\ref{QW}) and (\ref{1lawb}) that in the $\lambda$-fixed process